 - 2.1 Voluntary arrangements are available to both companies and individual debtors.
 Company voluntary arrangements are often referred to as CVAs, and individual voluntary arrangements as IVAs. - 2.2 The procedure is similar for both CVAs and IVAs and enables the company or individual to put a proposal to their creditors for a composition in satisfaction of their debts or a scheme of arrangement to settle their affairs.
-A composition is an agreement under which creditors agree to accept a certain sum of money in settlement of the debts due to them. - A CVA may be used as a stand-alone procedure or as an exit route from an administration.
+A composition is an agreement under which creditors agree to accept a certain sum of money in settlement of the debts due to them. - 2.3 A CVA may be used as a stand-alone procedure or as an exit route from an administration.
 It may also be used where a company is in liquidation, but this is extremely rare.
-The proposal will be made by the directors, the administrator or the liquidator, depending on the circumstances. - A proposal for an IVA may be made by a debtor whether or not he is already subject to bankruptcy proceedings. - 2.5 The voluntary arrangement procedure is extremely flexible and the form which the voluntary arrangement takes will depend on the terms of the proposal agreed by the creditors. - 2.6 In both CVAs and IVAs the proposal must provide for an insolvency practitioner to supervise the implementation of the arrangement.
+The proposal will be made by the directors, the administrator or the liquidator, depending on the circumstances. - A proposal for an IVA may be made by a debtor whether or not they are already subject to bankruptcy proceedings. - 2.5 The voluntary arrangement procedure is extremely flexible and the form which the voluntary arrangement takes will depend on the terms of the proposal agreed by the creditors. - 2.6 In both CVAs and IVAs the proposal must provide for an insolvency practitioner to supervise the implementation of the arrangement.
 Until the proposal is approved by the creditors, the practitioner is known as the nominee.
-If the proposal is approved, the nominee (or if the creditors choose to replace him, his replacement) becomes the supervisor.
+If the proposal is approved, the nominee (or if the creditors choose to replace them, their replacement) becomes the supervisor. - 2.7 In this Guide, the person acting as nominee or supervisor or the proposed supervisor is referred to as the insolvency practitioner.
+The information that they are required to provide may be contained within the proposal for the CVA or IVA.